NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/portal/ReadMe.txt

         - Create a database called portal in mysql
         - Configure the jdbc connection in portal-build.properties or in ${user.home}/.portal-build.properties/
-        - Run the "createDatabase" ant target in the portal build
+        - Run "ant all"
+        - Run "ant creatPortaleDatabase"

     ===========================================================================